OUSD Affinity Groups & Spaces

 We continue to be outraged about the systemic and institutional violence that our Black community is forced to deal with on a daily basis, along with the ways other communities of color are targeted, and we know that it can be difficult to hold this pain and anger while at the same time holding increased responsibility to care for our families and move our work forward.

-In early June, we held racial affinity circles open to all staff in OUSD, and we heard from many staff that they would like to see these conversations and community-building continue throughout the year.
-So we would like to invite you to join us back in circle throughout this fall, especially as mental health challenges can deepen the longer the pandemic continues and as our nation continues to grapple with the polarization of racial identity and politics.
+In June 2020, we held racial affinity groups open to all staff in OUSD, and we heard from many staff that they would like to see these conversations and community-building continue throughout the year.
+So we would like to invite you to join us back throughout this school year, especially as mental health challenges can deepen the longer the pandemic continues and as our nation continues to grapple with the polarization of racial identity and politics.

 These affinity groups are based on how you self-identify to create a safe and open space for participants.
-These solidarity affinity groups are vital spaces for us to heal, share authentically and openly, and unpack the varying impacts of racism in our own lives as we consider the actions we can take.
+These solidarity affinity groups are vital spaces for us to heal, share authentically and openly, and unpack the varying impacts of racism in our own lives as we consider the strategic actions we can take.

 Black Staff Affinity Group Register